dyhes/zulip/docs/production/upgrade-or-modify.md

        /home/zulip/deployments/current/ --ignore-static-assets --audit-fts-indexes
    ```

-   This will finish by restarting your Zulip server; you should now be
+   This will finish by restarting your Aloha server; you should now be
    able to navigate to its URL and confirm everything is working
    correctly.